-As females, our capacity to conceive is indirectly proportional to our age.
+There is a strong correlation between the female reproductive health and ageing.
+We all must have that the female biological clock is ticking.
+But why is that so?
+For females, the capacity to conceive is indirectly proportional to our age.
 The older you become the lower your chances to get pregnant.
-You could compare such a phenomenon to a reversed snowball.
-But, from the scientific point of view, the quality of your ovarian follicles (assisting your ovum) declines rapidly with age.
-This process of steady decline ultimately culminates in menopause.
+From the scientific point of view, the quality of the ovarian follicles declines rapidly with age.

 Ovarian follicles are small fluid-filled sacs that emit hormones.
 These follicles impact our menstrual cycle phases and possess the ability to discharge an egg (ovum) for fertilisation.

 Human ovaries generally create one dominant follicle, which leads to a single ovulation every menstrual cycle.
 Before releasing an ovum, these reproductive structures go through multiple distinct stages.
 The stages begin with a store of dormant primary follicles established at an early age and end with either implantation or demise.